Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Numerical results

 As a first test case, the transition of a periodic orbit in the CR3BP was considered.
-This orbit, represented in Fig.~\ref{fig:L2_Halo}, belongs to the Halo family and revolves around the L2 Lagrange equilibrium point of the CR3BP dynamics, with a period of approximately $15~\text{days}$ and $Z$-amplitude of $2.79\times10^4~\si{\kilo\meter}$.
-Four patch points equally spaced in time were initially selected for the multiple-shooting problem, as highlighted in the provided figure.
-The objective of this application is to obtain a quasi-periodic solution in proximity to the CR3BP trajectory, over a window of time spanning 50 revolutions, or around $2$ years.
-Following the study presented by \citet{park2025CharacterizationL2Analogs}, this particular orbit is characterized by a period that admits the existence of quasi-periodic HFEM solutions in its proximity.
+This orbit, represented in Fig.~\ref{fig:L2_Halo}, belongs to the Northern Halo family of the L2 Lagrange equilibrium point of the CR3BP dynamics, with a period of approximately $15.08~\text{days}$ and $Z$-amplitude of $2.79\times10^4~\si{\kilo\meter}$.
+Following the study presented in \cite{park2025CharacterizationL2Analogs}, this particular orbit is characterized by a period that admits the existence of quasi-periodic HFEM solutions in its proximity.
+Four patch points equally spaced in time were initially selected, as highlighted in the provided figure, corresponding to apolune, perilune, and two symmetrically-placed intermediate points.
+The objective of this application is to obtain a quasi-periodic solution in proximity to the CR3BP trajectory over a window of time spanning 50 revolutions, or around $2$ years.
+To do so, the transition algorithms are fed with an initial guess that stacks the four aforementioned patch points 50 times.
+Although modest, the target duration of 2 years is sufficient to illustrate key differences between the proposed LM implementation and the MN baseline, while also remaining computationally tractable.